KatjaGlassConsulting/ApprovalBundle/README.md

 Many thanks go to [HMR-IT](https://www.hmr-it.de) which had been highly involved in this project.

 Additional thanks go to Milo Ivir for additional translations and to Kevin Papst for code enhancements and the update to use this bundle with less pre-requisites.

+Furthermore thanks to Vitor Mattos and Sam MacLennan which are working on the migration for the ApprovalBundle supporting Kimai Version 2.